 In 2015, the United Nations established a new sustainable development agenda for 2030 and all member countries adopted a set of goals to end poverty, protect the planet and ensure prosperity for all.
-Sustainable Development Goal 4 (SDG 4) aims to promote lifelong learning and guarantee to achieve the SDGs; it is vital for promoting human rights and dignity, eliminating poverty and improving sustainability.
+Sustainable Development Goal 4 (SDG 4) aims to promote lifelong learning and guarantee inclusive and quality education for all.
+Indeed, education is essential to achieve the SDGs; it is vital for promoting human rights and dignity, eliminating poverty and improving sustainability.
 But access is not enough - we need to ensure the quality and relevance of what people learn throughout life in a complex and changing world.
-Tackling inequality in education is critical to the success of the Education 2030 agenda because the extent of inequity in (and as a result of) education is shocking (UNESC0, 2015d).
+Tackling inequality in education is critical to the success of the Education 2030 agenda because the extent of inequity in (and as a result of) education is shocking (UNESCO, 2015d).